by Andrea Blundell

-The truth about human nature is that we don’t bond over strength but weaknesses.
-Sure, we can bump chests and high five over group wins, but we form long lasting bonds when we see each other vulnerable and have a chance to share empathy.
+The truth about human nature is that we don’t bond over strength, but over weaknesses.
+Sure, we can bump chests and high five over group wins, but we form long lasting bonds when we see each other vulnerable, and have a chance to share empathy.

 So always being forcefully upbeat is often a tactic to hide parts of ourselves and avoid deep connection.